K0nstantine/writing/README.md

-A repository for the writing staff.
+A repository for writing.
 I'm not a writer.